Numorian/yawast-ng/docs/installation.md

 * Google Chrome
 * ChromeDriver

-When using this feature, yawast-ng will attempt to download the appropriate ChromeDriver for the version of Chrome you have installed.
+Storting in version 0.12.0, when using this feature, yawast-ng will attempt to download the appropriate ChromeDriver for the version of Chrome you have installed.
+Prior to 0.12.0, yawast-ng required ChromeDriver to be available on the PATH.

 Other browsers are not currently supported.